ogs22/cookbook/glossary/heptahedron.md

 polyhedron.

-It can be formed from alternate faces of an octahedron, together with the octahedron\\'s three quadrilateral cross-sections.
+It can be formed from alternate faces of an octahedron, together with the octahedron’s three quadrilateral cross-sections.